chrisalbon/mlai/content/sql/ignoring_null_values.md

 Title: Ignoring Null or Missing Values
 Slug: ignoring_null_values
 Summary: Ignoring Null or Missing Values in SQL.
 Date: 2017-01-16 12:00
 Category: SQL
 Tags: Basics
 Authors: Chris Albon

 Note: This tutorial was written using [Catherine Devlin's SQL in Jupyter Notebooks library](https://github.com/catherinedevlin/ipython-sql).
 If you have not using a Jupyter Notebook, you can ignore the two lines of code below and any line containing `%%sql`.
-Furthermore, This tutorial uses SQLite's flavor of SQL, your version might have some differences in syntax.
+Furthermore, this tutorial uses SQLite's flavor of SQL, your version might have some differences in syntax.

 For more, check out [Learning SQL](http://amzn.to/2jRriHj) by Alan Beaulieu.